ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 **Key differences between `EventProcessor` and `EventGroupProcessor`:**

 1. `EventProcessor`:
-- Each handler has its own subscriber
+- Each handler has its own subscriber instance
 - One handler per event type
 - Simple one-to-one matching of events to handlers

 2. `EventGroupProcessor`:
-- Multiple handlers share a single subscriber
+- Group of handlers share a single subscriber instance (and one consumer group, if such mechanism is supported)
-- Can have multiple handlers for the same event type
+- One handler group can support multiple event types,
-- Iterates through all handlers in the group
-- Message is considered processed if at least one handler processes it
-- All handlers in a group receive messages in the same order
-- If one handler fails, the message is nacked and will be redelivered to all handlers
+- When message arrives to the topic, Watermill will match it to the handler in the group based on event type

 ```kroki {type=mermaid}
 graph TD